CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 Result: Agendum will start/end time of the task "go for a run" and it will move to the "Do It Anytime" panel

-Description: I want to submit by reflection earlier.
+Description: I want to submit my reflection earlier.
 > schedule 2 by tmr 2pm
 Result: Agendum will update the deadline of "submit personal reflection".
 It will then be sorted in the "Do It Soon" panel.